ucsf-wynton/wynton-website-hpc/docs/scheduler/submit-jobs.md

 ```
 The scheduler will launch this jobs on the first available compute node with that amount of memory available.

+_TIPS_: Add `qstat -j $JOB_ID` to the end of your script to find out how much memory and CPU time your job needed.
+See [Job Summary] page for more details.

 <div class="alert alert-warning" role="alert">
 A job that consumes more memory than requested will be terminated by the scheduler.
 Because of this, you may request a bit more memory in order to give your job some leeway.
 </div>